-Raw feeders are not average pet parents, we are apart of a much larger movement with a clear vision for our pet’s future.
-Each individual approaches raw feeding in their own way; but in order to reach the goal of a healthier and happier companion we need to understand the differences between surviving and thriving.
+Raw feeders are not your average pet parents.
+We are part of a much larger movement with a clear vision for our pet’s future.
+Each individual approaches raw feeding in their own way, but in order to reach the goal of a healthier and happier companion, we need to understand the differences between surviving and thriving.

 Providing the best species appropriate ingredients to carnivores ensures a healthy and strong immune system which minimizes the risk of disease and illness as aging progresses.